 6. Spend time with each other’s family

 One of the reasons to have a long engagement is quality time.
 Through a long engagement, you will have more time to get to each other’s family better.
 If you want the wedding to be extra sentimental, you can also include details about each other’s family incorporate in your wedding, making them feel welcome and special!

 7. Check out more honeymoon options

 Long engagement gives you extra time to look at places and ask your travel consultant for better honeymoon deals!
 You get a chance to research more or have your consultant show you more options to explore!

 8. Research Wisely

 This goes without saying that you have extra time to do research.
-Researching does not just include finding the right vendor for your wedding but also spending that time to research the company’s longevity.
+Researching does not just include finding the right vendor for your wedding but also spending that time researching the company’s longevity.

 If you are getting married 2 years from now, check your vendor’s contract and see what will happen if they have to close down unexpectedly.
 Great vendors usually have friend-ors (vendor friends) in the same category they can refer you to.
 Usually, they have the same style and will not have a hard time executing your vision.

 Booking your vendors 2 years out will also lock you into the price you have booked them.
-Depending on what and how things will change in the future (the best example is a pandemic!), there will be some pricing and availability changes.
+Depending on what and how things will change in the future (the best example is a pandemic!), some pricing and availability changes will change.
 But for the most part, the pricing you booked should stay the same through the 2 years.
 Check your contract to ensure this.

 Establishing a relationship with a vendor that you have built trust and have shown enough proof that they will be there to support you through your long engagement.